aspieipsa/DiaryCommunity/client/README.md

+DiaryCommunity client.

 Scaffolded with react-create-app.
 [Read manual here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#syntax-highlighting-in-the-editor)

 ## Install dependenciues
-Use yarn insteam of npm.
-It's good for you and the environment.
+Use npm 5+.

-`yarn install`
+`npm install`

-You also need to have react-create-app installed in your system for this project to work (most likely).
+You also need to have react-create-app installed in your system for this project to work (most likely, didn't try without).

 ## Run
-`yarn start`
+`npm run start`

 This should start the server and open the project in the browser.